pkmnfrk/pkwiki/README.md

 * `_template.html` to define your basic layout.
 Refer to below for the required format.
 * Any other `_<something>.html` include files.
 Refer to below for the required format.
 * A series of Markdown files with your content.
 Refer to below for the required format.
+* Special pages with specific purposes.
+Refer below etc etc you get the idea.
 * Any additional resources (stylesheets, images, etc) to be copied to the output

 Refer to the `test` folder in this package for a working example.